 Updated by Tim Sutton over 5 years ago

 - Status changed from New to In Progress

 Changed to minor since this is not functionality that we currently have and is broken, but rather a feature request.
 I'm also changing to 2.0.0 milestone since we wont have time to do it pre 1.0.0 release.
 Nice idea though and I am sure we will implement it in the future.

-Updated by Bill Williamson about 2 years ago
+Updated by Bill Williamson over 2 years ago

-Updated by Giovanni Manghi over 1 year ago
+Updated by Giovanni Manghi almost 2 years ago

 - Status changed from In Progress to Feedback